Blog 93: Product engagement metrics: know if your users are engaged?

 · Create interactive walkthroughs and onboarding checklists to guide users.

 · Use gamification strategies to motivate users to come back.
-It usually includes an incentive to accomplish a goal (e.g. points, badges, leader boards, and discount coupons etc.).
+It usually includes an incentive to accomplish a goal (e.g. points, badges, leader boards, discount coupons etc.).

 · Build an in-app help centre to offer on-demand support.